 “Each one should use whatever gift he has received to serve others, faithfully administering God’s grace in its various forms.”1 Peter 4:10

-Organizations we have served in the past include Catholic Multicultural Center’s Culinary Garden, St. Vincent de Paul, Diocese of Madison Vocations Office, Resurrection Cemetery, St. Paul’s Catholic Center, The Beacon, Second Harvest, Waunakee Neighborhood Connection, All Saints Community, St. Peter Catholic Church in Ashton, Immaculate Heart of Mary School in Monona, St. John the Baptist Catholic Church in Waunakee, Central Midwest Ballet Academy, and many others!
+Organizations we have served in the past include Catholic Multicultural Center’s Culinary Garden, Babies & Beyond, St. Vincent de Paul, Diocese of Madison Vocations Office, Resurrection Cemetery, St. Paul’s Catholic Center, The Beacon, Second Harvest, Waunakee Neighborhood Connection, All Saints Community, St. Peter Catholic Church in Ashton, Immaculate Heart of Mary School in Monona, St. John the Baptist Catholic Church in Waunakee, Central Midwest Ballet Academy, and many others!

 Beyond this, students are regularly engaging in personal volunteer commitments through their parishes and other community organizations.
 Through these acts on behalf of others, students discover humility.
 They discover love in action.
 And they become ministers of God’s grace to the world!